-PTAC 2420 PROCESS TECHNOLOGY II - SYSTEMS (3-3) CREDIT 4 Prerequisite: A grade of C or better in PTAC 1410 and 1432
+PTAC 2420 PROCESS TECHNOLOGY II - SYSTEMS (3-3) CREDIT 4

+Prerequisite: A grade of C or better in PTAC 1410 and 1432 or Instructor approval

 A study of the various process systems, including related scientific principles.
 Topics included the purpose, function and operation of common process systems, such as distillation, reaction systems, heat exchanger, cooling towers, and steam generation.